willja001/Ringquest/README.txt

 3. Follow installation instructions provided by Oracle.

 4. Set path, classpath, or environmental variables according to Oracle instructions.
-An example is:
+An example in Linux is:
 PATH=$PATH:\home\myname\jdk1.0.0_171\bin
 export PATH
+An example in Windows is:
+set path=C:\Program Files\Java\jdk1.8.0_191\bin; C:\java

 5. Install quest directory.

 6. Navigate to quest directory.
-Run quest.sh (If using windows, change quest.sh to quest.bat).
+If in Linux, run quest.sh (If using windows, change quest.sh to quest.bat).
 Set execution permissions as required.
 Note: .java files can be individually compiled using javac filename.java

 7. To execute, enter "java RinqQuest"